KrisMaros/Task-Based-Project-C-/README.md

 • List all stores, suppliers and supplier types.

-• Allow the Finances team to find the following data:-
+• Allow the Finances team to find the following data:

   o The total cost of all orders available in the supplied data

   o The total cost of all orders for a single store

   o The total cost of orders in a week for all stores

   o The total cost of orders in a week for a single store

   o The total cost of all orders to a supplier

   o The cost of all orders from a supplier type

   o The cost of orders in a week for a supplier type

   o The cost of orders for a supplier type for a store

   o The cost of orders in a week for a supplier type for a store

 Advanced Requirements